How to Play the Germ Magnet Game

 Handwashing.
 How boring is that?
 Especially since most of the kids I know hate to wash their hands.
 But it gets fun when you play the Germ Magnet game!

-In 2020, it's especially important to wash our hands frequently to help curb the spread of the viruses such as COVID-19.
-The Centers for Disease Control has some cool posters that help raise awareness of the importance of handwashing.
+It’s especially important to wash our hands frequently to help curb the spread of the viruses such as COVID-19.
+There’s even a Global Handwashing Day on October 15th!
+The Centers for Disease Control has some cool resources for it.

-Plus, it fulfills two requirements for our Wolf Cub Scouts in the Cub Scout Adventure program.
+Plus, it fulfills a requirement for our Lions, Tigers, and Wolves in the Cub Scout Adventure program.
 What better way to complete an adventure than with glitter?

 There are several ways you can play the germ magnet game.
 This version of the game is a little more involved than the one in the Wolf Handbook.
 Playing this way will show that you need to wash with soap and water to get rid of germs.